rubyaustralia/ruby-event-guides/rubyretreat/communication.md

 Each venue has slightly different approaches to bed linen and towels.
 Usually mattresses and sheets are provided, sometimes pillows, sometimes blankets - make sure you confirm this with the venue!

-Using an existing Retreat site is likely an excellent place to start!
+Using an existing Ruby Retreat site is likely an excellent place to start!
 You can go all out if you really want, but at the end of the day people aren't going to care much if it's not shiny.

 ### Promotion